Corporate governance

 The Board is responsible for providing leadership aligned with the Company’s culture and ethical values, creating an environment where strategy, performance, risk management and sustainability is equally valued and balanced to optimise results.
 The Board is responsible for the management of the Company by developing, reviewing and approving the Company’s strategy, budgets and corporate actions.
 Regular Board meetings are held to review strategy, planning, operational and financial performance.
 Furthermore, the Board ensures that its obligations to shareholders and other stakeholders are met and that good relationships are maintained.

-The Board comprises six members, representing a balance of sector expertise, financial and market experience and personal attributes.
+The Board comprises five members, representing a balance of sector expertise, financial and market experience and personal attributes.
 The composition of the Board and the respective skills supports the delivery of the Company’s strategy and business plan.
-The Board is made up of: the Independent Non-Executive Chairman, three Independent Non-Executive Directors and two Executive Directors.
+The Board is made up of: the Non-Executive Chairman, two Independent Non-Executive Directors and two Executive Directors.
 The details of the Board members are outlined in the Directors’ report.
 There is a clear division of responsibilities at the head of the Group through the separation of the positions of the Chairman and the Chief Executive Officer and the roles and responsibilities of the Board members are clearly defined.

 The Board currently comprises: